framesurge/perseus/docs/next/en-US/capsules/using.md

 ## `Capsule` vs. `Template`

 When you're creating a capsule, there's a new type to get familiar with, called [`Capsule`](=prelude/struct.Capsule@perseus), which works similarly to the templates you're used to, but it's also slightly different.
-Basically, you want to start with a `Template`, define all your state generation stuff on there (but not your views), then pass that to `Capsule::build()` *without* alling `.build()` on it, and then specify your capsule-specific properties on `Capsule`.
+Basically, you want to start with a `Template`, define all your state generation stuff on there (but not your views), then pass that to `Capsule::build()` *without* calling `.build()` on it, and then specify your capsule-specific properties on `Capsule`.
 It's best to give an example:

 ```rust
 {{#include ../../../examples/core/capsules/src/capsules/greeting.rs}}